nhthanh0809/mybiography_src/content/project/object_detection_instance_segmentation/index.md

     name: View Code
     url: 'https://github.com/smahesh2694/Object_Detection_and_Instance_Segmentation'
 ---
-This assignment focuses on 2D object detection and instance segmentation using the depth data.
-Motivated by the KITTI vision challenge for object detection and tracking, disparity map between the corresponding images from left (p2) and right (p3) camera are provided.
-Depth map for all images are estimated using the given disparity and calibration information, and the results are attached along the submission as advised.
-An off-the-shelf configured 2D object detection algorithm YOLO v3 pre-trained on COCO dataset is provided for direct implementation.
+* This assignment focuses on `2D object detection and instance segmentation` using the depth data.
+* Motivated by the {{< hl >}}KITTI vision challenge{{< /hl >}} for object detection and tracking, `disparity map` between the corresponding images from left (p2) and right (p3) camera are provided.
+* `Depth map` for all images are estimated using the given disparity and calibration information, and the results are attached along the submission as advised.
+* An off-the-shelf configured 2D object detection algorithm `YOLO v3` pre-trained on COCO dataset is provided for direct implementation.
-By tuning the confidence and non-maxima suppression threshold values, all cars in the frame of left image are detected and attached in this report.
-For each detection of objects with label ‘car’, the average depth is calculated neglecting the values with zero depth.
-Then a heuristic way for instance segmentation is implemented, to calculate the range of depth values to be considered as that of car, based on the average depth.
-More detailed information regarding the implementation is provided under each corresponding section.
+* By tuning the confidence and non-maxima suppression threshold values, all cars in the frame of left image are detected and attached in this report.
+* For each detection of objects with label ‘car’, the `average depth` is calculated neglecting the values with zero depth.
+* Then a `heuristic way` for instance segmentation is implemented, to calculate the range of depth values to be considered as that of car, based on the average depth.
+* More detailed information regarding the implementation is provided under each corresponding section.

-**NOTE:** Please upgrade to the latest opencv version to avoid errors.
+**NOTE:** Please upgrade to the latest `OpenCV` version to avoid errors.

 1. Kindly create new folders inorder to save results.
 	<ul>